Bilinear CNNs for Fine-grained Visual Recognition: Image Classification Experiments

-{\textbf{Bilinear CNN model (B-CNN)}} This refers to the class of bilinear models proposed in our earlier work~\cite{lin2015bilinear} that consist of a direct outer product of CNN features.
-When the two CNNs are identical, the model can also be thought of as an extension of O2P using deep features.
-We consider several bilinear CNN models -- (i) initialized with two identical VGG-M networks truncated at the \emph{relu5} layer denoted by \bcnn[M,M], (ii) initialized with a VGG-D and VGG-M network truncated at the \emph{relu5\_3} and \emph{relu5} layer respectively denoted by \bcnn[D,M], and (iii) initialized with two identical VGG-D networks truncated at the \emph{relu5\_3} layer denoted by \bcnn[D,D].
-Identical to the setting in \dcnn, the input images are first resized to 448$\times$448 and features are extracted using the two networks before bilinear combination, sum-pooling, and normalization.
-The VGG-D network produces a slightly larger output 28$\times$28 compared to 27$\times$27 of the VGG-M network.
-We simply downsample the output of the D-Net by ignoring a row and column.
-The pooled bilinear feature is of size 512$\times$512, which comparable to that of \dcnn (512$\times$128) and FV-SIFT (80 $\times$ 512).
-For fine-tuning we add a $k$-way softmax layer.
-We adopt the two step training procedure of~\cite{branson14bird} where we first train the last layer using logistic regression, a convex optimization problem, followed by fine-tuning the entire model using back-propagation for several epochs (about 45 -- 100 depending on the dataset and model) at a relatively small learning rate ($\eta=0.001$).
-Across the datasets we found the hyperparameters for fine-tuning were fairly consistent.
+{\textbf{B-CNNs.} These are models presented in Section~\ref{s:model} where features from two CNNs are pooled using an outer product.
+When the two CNNs are identical the model is a extension of O2P using deep features without the log-Euclidean normalization.
+We consider several B-CNNs -- (i) one with two identical VGG-M networks truncated at the \emph{relu5} layer, (ii) one with a VGG-D and VGG-M network truncated at the \emph{relu5\_3} and \emph{relu5} layer respectively, and (iii) initialized with two identical VGG-D networks truncated at the \emph{relu5\_3} layer.
+Identical to the setting in FV and VLAD, the input images are resized to 448$\times$448 and features are extracted using the two CNNs.
+The VGG-D network produces 28$\times$28 output compared to 27$\times$27 of the VGG-M network, so we downsample the VGG-D output by ignoring a row and column when combining it with the VGG-M output.
+The bilinear feature for all these models is of size 512$\times$512.
+Note that the symmetric models, \ie, option (i) and (iii), the two networks share all parameters (which is also the case when they are fine-tuned due to symmetry), so in practice these models have the same memory overhead and speed as a single network evaluation.